opensearch-project/documentation-website/_observing-your-data/ad/dashboards-anomaly-detection.md

 2. Select **Associate a detector**.
 3. From the **Select detector to associate** dropdown menu, select the detector.
 Only eligible detectors are listed in the dropdown menu.
 4. View the detectors's basic information.
 To view comprehensive details, select **View detector page** to open the Anomaly Detection plugin page.
 5. Select **Associate detector**.
-An existing detector is now associated to the visualization.
+An existing detector is now associated to the visualization, as shown in the following image.

 ![Interface and confirmation message of associating a detector]({{site.url}}{{site.baseurl}}/images/dashboards/associated-detector.png)